Security-Onion-Solutions/securityonion-docs/introduction.rst

 All of these analysis tools work together to provide efficient and comprehensive analysis capabilities.
 For example, here's one potential workflow:

      - Go to the :ref:`alerts` page and review any unacknowledged alerts.
+     - Review :ref:`dashboards` for anything that looks suspicious.
-     - Once you've found an alert that you want to investigate, you might want to pivot to :ref:`hunt` to expand your search and look for additional logs relating to the source and destination IP addresses.
+     - Once you've found something that you want to investigate, you might want to pivot to :ref:`hunt` to expand your search and look for additional logs relating to the source and destination IP addresses.
      - If any of those alerts or logs look interesting, you might want to pivot to :ref:`pcap` to review the full packet capture for the entire stream.
      - Depending on what you see in the stream, you might want to send it to :ref:`cyberchef` for further analysis and decoding.
      - Escalate alerts and logs to :ref:`cases` and document any observables.
+Pivot to :ref:`hunt` to cast a wider net for those observables.
      - Develop a play in :ref:`playbook` that will automatically alert on observables moving forward and update your coverage in :ref:`attack-navigator`.
      - Finally, return to :ref:`cases` and document the entire investigation and close the case.